 \section{Experiments}

-We first discuss the details of dimensional emotion recognition datasets used for evaluating the proposed COLD fusion model.
-Detailed information about each dataset can be found in~\cite{ringeval2019avec,busso2008iemocap}.
-Then, we discuss the regression and classification formulations of emotion recognition and their corresponding performance evaluation metrics, along with a standard uncertainty calibration error metric that applies to the classification models.
+We first discuss the details of dimensional \ch{and categorical} emotion datasets used for evaluating the proposed COLD fusion model.
+Detailed information about each dataset can be found in~\cite{ringeval2019avec,busso2008iemocap,zadeh2018multimodal}.
+Then, we discuss the regression and classification formulations of emotion recognition and \ch{the evaluation metrics used for dimensional and categorical emotion tasks}, along with a standard uncertainty calibration error metric that applies to the classification models.
 Finally, we present the details of the network architectures, fusion model implementations, and their optimisation.